theNewDynamic/coosbay-1/site/content/blog/as-seen-in-1859-oregon-s-magazine.md

 ---
-title: Oregon's Adventure Coast featured in 1859 Oregon's Magazine
+title: Plan Your Next Visit to Oregon's Adventure Coast with 1859 Oregon's Magazine’s January Trip Planner
 description: We may be in the early stages of 2019, but Oregon's Adventure Coast has already received a whole lot of buzz this year!
-We all know that Coos Bay, North Bend and Charleston is one of Oregon's best kept travel secrets, but looks like the word is getting out!
+We all know that the Coos Bay, North Bend and Charleston are is one of Oregon's best-kept travel secrets, but looks like the word is getting out!
 date: ''
 image: "/img/road-trip-bridge.jpg"